Skip to main content

 How to get slime out of hair

-Slime really does manage to get everywhere, but nothing can set a parent's heart racing more than seeing a big old glob of slime in their child's hair.
-Fortunately, there are a few different ways to get slime out of your child's hair without making an emergency trip to the salon.
+Slime really does manage to get everywhere, but nothing sets a parent's heart racing more than seeing a big old glob of slime in their child's hair.
+Fortunately, there are a few different ways for how to get slime out of hair without making an emergency trip to the salon.

-Step 1: First use water (as hot as you can) to help rinse out as much slime as possible from your child's hair.
-If that slime is really stuck in there, soak the hair for a few minutes to help loosen it.
+Step 1: First use water (as hot as can be) to help rinse out as much slime as possible from your child's hair.
+If the slime is really stuck in there, soak the hair for a few minutes to help loosen it.

 Step 2: Apply conditioner to the hair (before using any shampoo) and massage it through the scalp, trying to work the slime free.

 Step 3: Rinse out the conditioner.
-If the slime has been removed you can then shampoo the hair.
+If the slime has been removed, then shampoo the hair.

 Step 4: If the slime is still there, repeat the conditioner process.